shazow/go-multierror/README.md

 # go-multierror

 There are [many multierror packages](https://godoc.org/?q=multierror) out there.

-This one is compact yet has a very usable and versatile interface.
-MultiError behaves like a normal Error whenever possible.
+This go-multierror is compact yet has a very usable and versatile interface.

 ```
 $ go get github.com/shazow/go-multierror